dewv/ops/onCallRotation.md

 |      |      |       |       |

 ## Duty Log
-- Hussam Alroaithi - I signed in from 8:40 to 10:40 all was clear, no issues for two hours
+- Hussam Alroaithi - there was an issue earlier I couldn't login for awhile, but I checked in late from 8:40 to 10:40 all was clear, no issues for two hours
 - Rayan Alkhuwaylid good for 11:00.
 - Hussam Alroaithi all seems good, no emails for one hour
 - Lauren Tydings No new emails